 When the disability is obvious to the Worker, no verification is required.
-The Worker must record his findings and the reason for his decision.
+The Worker must record his findings and the reason for his decision in case comments.

-If the disability is not obvious to the Worker, disability may be established according to other criteria below in this item.
+If the disability is not obvious to the Worker, disability may be established according to other criteria below.
 If disability cannot be established according to this item (1), see item 2 below.